TeamNovaSoft/qa-exposed-server/docs/ARCHITECTURE.md

 We will use a tool such as UserZoom or TestRail to write and run our acceptance tests.

-## VII.
+## VI.
 Deployment and Maintenance

 ### Description of the deployment process and how it will be automated

-the user interface is the front-end of the application, and it communicates with the load balancer.
+The user interface is the front-end of the application, and it communicates with the load balancer.
 The load balancer distributes incoming requests across multiple instances of the web application running on Docker containers.
 Each container runs a different instance of the web application.

 ### Information about how the system will be maintained and updated